Budgerigar: Chick health

 Breeding difficulties arise for various reasons.
 Some chicks may die from diseases and attacks from adults.
 Other budgerigars (virtually always females) may fight over the nest box, attacking each other or a brood.
 Another problem may be the birds' beaks being under-lapped, where the lower mandible is above the upper mandible.

 Most health issues and physical abnormalities in budgerigars are genetic.
 Care should be taken that birds used for breeding are active, healthy and unrelated.
 Budgerigars that are related or have fatty tumours or other potential genetic health problems should not be allowed to breed.
 Parasites (lice, mites, worms) and pathogens (bacteria, fungi and viruses), are contagious and thus transmitted between individuals through either direct or indirect contact.
-Nest boxes should be cleaned between uses.

-Splay leg is a relatively common problem in baby budgerigars and other birds; one of the budgerigar's legs is bent outward, which prevents it from being able to stand properly and compete with the other chicks for food, and can also lead to difficulties in reproducing in adulthood.
-The condition is caused by young budgerigars slipping repeatedly on the floor of a nest box.
-It is easily avoided by placing a small quantity of a safe bedding or wood shavings in the bottom of the nest box.
-Alternatively, several pieces of paper may be placed in the box for the female to chew into bedding.
+In some cases, chicks will experience splay leg.
+This medical condition may be congenital or acquired through malnutrition.
+Chicks can be treated with splints although this method is not always successful in curing the affected bird.
+Preventative measures include using proper nesting box materials such as pine shavings and cleaning the nest box between uses.